geopm/geopm/service/README.rst

 manipulation of these files should be done through the GEOPM Service with the ``geopmaccess`` command line tool.

-Some filtering may be applied to the raw signals provided by the IOGroups before being exposed to the client session.
-In particular, all monotonic signals (e.g. hardware counters) are reported with respect to the value they had when they were first read in the session, which is reported as zero.

 Opening a Session
 -----------------